Kentucky Mesothelioma Lawyer

 After developing mesothelioma, a Kentucky resident who worked in a military boiler room in Grayson, Kentucky, filed an asbestos lawsuit.
 He worked around ship boiler parts that contained asbestos.

-As a result, the plaintiff received a total of $32 million from the Crane Co., the business responsible for crane manufacturing.
+As a result, the plaintiff received $32 million from the Crane Co., the business responsible for crane manufacturing.

 Other workers in the state who may have been exposed on the job include: